AbdulHadi806/Email-Spam-Ham-Detector/README.md

-# Email is a spam or a ham
+# Spam or Ham Classifier: Proof of Concept

 ## About the project
-The project has a custom machine learning model that I was able to create.
-This project is a POC.
-The project has online learning capability aswell.
+This project features a custom machine learning model designed to classify emails as either spam or ham (non-spam).
+Serving as a proof of concept, it showcases the capability to train the model online, allowing for continuous improvement and adaptation to evolving email patterns.

-The project classifies whether the sent email is a spam or a ham.
-The project is using a similar model of Gmail and Yahoo.
-Though the training is done at a really small scale.
+The classifier operates on a small-scale training dataset, yet mirrors the functionality of widely-used email providers such as Gmail and Yahoo.
+Through this project, explore the rudiments of email classification and delve into the potential of online learning in refining predictive accuracy over time.

 ## Technologies used